ValveSoftware/GameNetworkingSockets/README.md

 ### Non-connection-oriented interface
 The Steam version has ISteamMessages, which is a UDP-like interface.
 Messages are addressed by peer identity, not connection handle.
 (Both reliable and unreliable messages are still supported.)
-We should open- source this API, too.
+We should open-source this API, too.
 Previously it was only for P2P, but we've found that it's useful for porting UDP-based code.